Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Implications from the SFRF

 \subsection{Star Formation Rate Density}

 The star formation rate density (SFRD) is usually measured by integrating the SFRF down to a lower bound.
-The rest-frame UV absolute magnitude of $M_{\rm UV}=-17.0$ mag is commonly adopt as the lower bound, which corresponds to the SFR of $\sim0.22\ M_\odot\ {\rm yr}^{-1}$.
+The rest-frame UV absolute magnitude of $M_{\rm UV}=-17.0$ mag is commonly adopted as the lower bound, which corresponds to a SFR of $\sim0.22\ M_\odot\ {\rm yr}^{-1}$.
 The SFRF measurement in this work is only in much larger SFR region than this lower bound of integration.
 We here calculate the SFRD in this work as follows:

-where the notations are the same as that in Equation (\ref{eqn:SFRF_calc}).
+where the notations are the same as those in Equation (\ref{eqn:SFRF_calc}).
 Since the summation is taken for galaxies in the final sample which is complete only above the completeness limit (${\rm SFR}=10^{2.5}\ M_\odot\ {\rm yr}^{-1}$), this values gives a lower limit on the SFRD.
 We compare this limit with the previous measurements using the lower bound of integration, $M_{\rm UV}=-17.0$ mag.

 The results are shown in Figure \ref{fig:SFRD} and Table \ref{tab:best_SFR*}.
-In the figure, for comparison, we also show recent measurements of SFRD from literature using FIR \citep{rowan-robinson_star_2016,gruppioni_alpine-alma_2020}, rest-frame UV \citep{bouwens_alma_2020}, both rest-frame UV and optical (A21), and H$\alpha$ (A22) observations.
-At $z\gtrsim5$, FIR observations \citep[e.g.,][]{rowan-robinson_star_2016,gruppioni_alpine-alma_2020} indicate a more intensive star formation activities than dust-corrected rest-frame UV observations \citep[e.g.,][and see Figure \ref{fig:SFRD}]{madau_cosmic_2014,bouwens_alma_2020}.
-With Calzetti+SMC (top left panel in the figure) or Calzetti (bottom left panel) bootstrap estimation, the lower limit obtained in this work suggests that the estimations from rest-frame UV observation is marginally acceptable or underestimate the SFRD, and the measurements with FIR observations are more likely, even though the lower limit does not include the contribution from fainter (lower SFR) galaxies.
-On the contrary, the constraint obtained with SMC bootstrap estimation (lower right panel) is consistent with both the measurements with FIR and rest-frame UV observations and not tight enough to determine which measurements are more likely.
+In the figure, for a comparison, we also show recent measurements of SFRD from literature using FIR \citep{rowan-robinson_star_2016,gruppioni_alpine-alma_2020}, rest-frame UV \citep{bouwens_alma_2020}, both rest-frame UV and optical (A21), and H$\alpha$ (A22) observations.
+At $z\gtrsim5$, part of FIR observations \citep[e.g.,][]{rowan-robinson_star_2016,gruppioni_alpine-alma_2020} indicate a more intensive star formation activities than dust-corrected rest-frame UV observations \citep[e.g.,][and see Figure \ref{fig:SFRD}]{madau_cosmic_2014,bouwens_alma_2020}.
+With Calzetti+SMC (the red filled circle) or Calzetti (the red filled square) estimation, the lower limit obtained in this work suggests that the estimations from rest-frame UV observation are marginally acceptable or underestimate the SFRD, and the measurements with FIR observations are more likely, even though the lower limit does not include the contribution from fainter (lower SFR) galaxies.
+On the contrary, the constraint obtained with SMC estimation (the red filled diamond) is consistent with both the measurements with FIR and rest-frame UV observations and not tight enough to determine which measurements are more likely.